1906 Tour de France

 The 1906 Tour de France was the fourth edition of the Tour de France, and the second to use the points system.
 Taking place from 4 to 29 July, the total race distance was 4637 km run over 13 stages, with the winner averaging 24.463 km/h.
 New to this year's edition were the mountain climbs in the Massif Central.
 However, like its predecessors, cheating and sabotage still took place.
 Four competitors were disqualified for taking trains as a shortcut and spectators threw nails on the road.
 However, this did not stop René Pottier from taking a big lead in the first stages.
 Free of the tendinitis that had plagued his 1905 chances, he dominated the entire race.

 Innovations and changes

 Tour organiser Henri Desgrange had been happy with the increased length of the 1905 Tour de France, and decided to put even more stages in the 1906 version.

-The introduction of mountain stages had also been successful, so this year not only the Vosges were included, but also the Massif Central.
+The introduction of mountain stages had also been successful, so this edition included not only the Vosges, but also the Massif Central.

 The increased length made it possible to follow the borders of France, and in 1906 the perimeter was closely followed.